ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Pressurized Water Reactors (PWR) and Boiling Water Reactors (BWR) are the most common reactors in the world today.
 In both PWRs and BWRs, light enriched uranium fuel, arranged in the reactor's core, heats water.

 PWRs use high pressure to prevent water from turning to steam in the core; steam is created in a secondary loop using a steam generator.

 BWRs generate steam directly in the core of the reactor, eliminating the need for some equipment, but resulting in radioactive steam in the turbine.

 Control rods, neutron absorbing movable rods, are used in both reactors to control the chain reaction caused by neutrons from fissioning atoms being released and creating more fissions.
 By absorbing neutrons, the control rods sustain the chain reaction and keep it at an efficient rate.

 SMRs and microreactors gained significant attention in recent years.
 These reactors are small in terms of size and energy production, compared to large existing reactors, so they can be constructed in a factory.
 When more energy production is needed, more SMRs can be added.

 There are a number of significant advantages to SMRs and microreactors.

 SMRs and microreactors may be small, but they can utilize a wide variety of nuclear technologies and open new markets at lower cost.
-The first United States SMR Design Certification is expected before the end of 2020.
-The first non-water based microreactor License Application was submitted in March of 2020 and is expected to be approved in 2022.
-SMRs and microreactors are in development or operation around the world, including floating SMRs in Russia, heat generating reactors in China, and a variety of other concepts.
+The first non-water based microreactor license application was submitted in March of 2020; the Nuclear Regulatory Commission certified the reactor design in August 2022.
+Other SMR and microreactor designs are in development or operation around the world, including floating SMRs in Russia, heat generating reactors in China, and a variety of other concepts.